box/box-python-sdk-gen/docs/shield_information_barrier_segment_members.md

 - shield_information_barrier_segment_member_id `str`
   - The ID of the shield information barrier segment Member.
   - Used as `shield_information_barrier_segment_member_id` in path `path` of the API call
+- headers `DeleteShieldInformationBarrierSegmentMemberByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response if the segment member was deleted successfully.

 ## List shield information barrier segment members